 Pre-requisite: CIV3505 and CIV3506 or Students must be enrolled in one of the following Programs: GCEN or GDET or METC or MEPR or GCNS or GDNS or MENS

 This final year design Course represents the end point of many other courses including Engineering Statics, Stress Analysis, Structural Design I, Concrete Structures and Structural Analysis.
 The course applies the knowledge and skills developed in those earlier courses to the design of standard structural systems in an integrated approach.
-The course introduces complex loading evaluation and development of conceptual designs, influence lines for structures, methods of solving complex structural problems using structural analysis software, design and detailing of reinforced concrete structures including non-flexural reinforced concrete members using the strut-and-tie-model approach, analysis and design of steel members under combined loading actions and steel connections.
+The course introduces complex loading evaluation and development of conceptual designs, influence lines for structures, methods of solving complex structural problems using Finite Element software, design and detailing of reinforced concrete structures including non-flexural reinforced concrete members using the strut-and-tie-model approach, analysis and design of steel members under combined loading actions and steel connections.
 This course also introduces advanced topics of structural dynamics.

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to: